PurpleBooth/git-mit/docs/binaries/mit-pre-commit.md

 mit-pre-commit --completion bash
 ```

-Otherwise you need to have configured some authors
+Otherwise, you need to have configured some authors

 ``` shell,script(name="no-authors-configured-error",expected_exit_code=1)
 mit-pre-commit